artsy/eigen/README.md

 Emission is a collection of [React Native] Components which are consumed by [Eigen].
 A writeup on how & why we made a lot of the repo decisions is on our [blog here].

-Inside here you will find:
+Inside Emission you will find:

 * An example app for building and running Emission's components with an Eigen-like API.
 * An NPM module that relies on React Native and manages the components.